aarku/potato/character.md

-# Potato Ashwalker
+# 🥔🔥 Potato Ashwalker 🔥🥔

+## Stats

-HP: 9 (but this spud is tough as baked!)
+- HP: 9

-Strength: 10 (+1) (Ready to rise and smash!)
+- Strength: **10** (+1)

-Dexterity: 9 ‍♀️ (Dodging flames since birth!)

-Constitution: 9 ️ (Thick skin, fire-forged spirit!)
+- Dexterity: **9**
+- Constitution: **9**

-Intelligence: 10 (Wiser than your average root vegetable!)
+- Intelligence: 10

-Wisdom: 12 (+2) (Guided by whispers of ancestors and spirits!)
+- Wisdom: 12 (+2)

-Charisma: 11 ✨ (Charms as fiery as their birth!)
+- Charisma: 11 ✨

-From Ashes They Rose
+### Background - Barbarian

-Background: Born not of flesh and blood, but within a wicker effigy destined for flames.
+Born not of flesh and blood, but within a wicker effigy destined for flames.
 This Potato Ashwalker emerged, defying death and embracing the primal power of fire.

-Traits:

-    Shaman: Whispers of spirits guide them, granting wisdom (+1 WIS).
-    Scout: Ever alert, they dance through danger with keen reflexes (+1 WIS).
-    Berserker: Unleashing primal rage, they become a whirlwind of destruction (d6 bonus damage, halved incoming damage) - but beware the fury's fleeting nature (d6 rage timer)! (+1 STR)

-Abilities:
+### Traits

+    - Shaman: You have made a pact with two spirits (see p.
+29). +1 WIS.
+    - Scout: You get Advantage on your Initiative rolls. +1 WIS.
+    - Berserker: When you go berserk, add a d6 to the damage you deal.
+The damage you receive is divided by 2.
+Your rage stops when you roll a 1 on the d6.
+You need a long rest to be able to go berserk again. +1 STR.

+### Abilities

     Doom Dice: Fate whispers on UD6s (details unknown...)
     Chakram: A spinning disc of fury (d6 damage)
     Iwisa: A trusty weapon, its secrets yet to unfold (d4 damage) Cunning Mind: 25 coins, hidden amongst the ashes

-Inventory:
+### Inventory

     Worn clothes (singed but sturdy)
     Chakram (whistles through the air)
     Iwisa (waits to be unleashed)
+    7 days rations
-    25 coins (whispers of past lives?)
+    4 coins (whispers of past lives?)

-This Potato Ashwalker is a force to be reckoned with, a beacon of resilience born from flames.
-What adventures await them?
-What mysteries lie within their doom dice and the enigmatic Iwisa?
-The journey begins...